yennhi26/3d_portfolio/README.md

-# Project: Fantastic 3D Portfolio Website (using Portfolio Website)
+# Project: Fantastic 3D Portfolio Website (using ThreeJS)

 ## Introduction

-The most impressive websites in the world use 3D graphics and animations to bring their content to life.
-Learn how to build your own ThreeJS 3D Developer Portfolio today!
+The most impressive websites in the world use 3D graphics and animations to bring my content to life.

 ## Tech stack
 - ThreeJS